When it comes to waste, mindful practices and a collaborative spirit define the scene at Oxy.

 Composting began to expand beyond the Marketplace in 2016 through the efforts of the Green Bean, the Public Health club and the Office of Sustainability.
 As green bins (the color code for compost) started appearing in other campus locales, students became inspired and energized to bring composting to more areas.

 Liz Richman ‘19 headed up the Cooler Compost project, and Stella Ramos ‘21 began BraunPost and empowered other students to replicate her success in other halls through a ResEd Compost Working Group.
-FEAST is ramping up its closed-loop composting efforts by collecting the Marketplace’s food waste, the Green Bean’s coffee grounds and backyard compost bins adjacent to two residence halls [find out specific halls].
+FEAST is ramping up its closed-loop composting efforts by collecting the Marketplace’s pre-consumer food scraps and the Tiger Cooler's coffee grounds.

 Compost champions are making the practice available across campus.
 Even the Financial Aid Office has a compost bin initiated and maintained by its assistant director, Emily Valk.